One Hundred Thousand for Rubbish Art

-[…] consider the description of Bambang Bujono (Tempo, 11 January 1975): “In neither the invitation to painters to participate in the 1974 Grand Indonesian Painting Exhibition nor the guidelines for the exhibition judging panel can one find a section normally found in art exhibition judging guidelines stating that the decision of the judges is final.
+[..]
+Consider the description of Bambang Bujono (Tempo, 11 January 1975), “In neither the invitation to painters to participate in the 1974 Grand Indonesian Painting Exhibition nor the guidelines for the exhibition judging panel could you find the section normally contained in art exhibition judging guidelines stating that the judges’ decision is final.

-Maybe this was the reason a dispute arose that took the form of the “1974 Black December Declaration” along with the delivery of a condolence funeral wreath on behalf of the community to the Jakarta Arts Council for the “Death of Indonesian Painting”.
+Maybe this was the reason there was dispute that took the form of the “1974 Black December Declaration” together with a condolence funeral wreath delivered on behalf of the community to the Jakarta Arts Council for the “Death of Indonesian Painting”.
 This happened on the last night of 1974 which was the closing night of the 1974 Art Festival at the Jakarta Arts Center (Taman Ismail Marzuki or TIM).
-The condolence wreath was not effective anyway because the security guards at TIM were the ones who “accepted” the wreath and they then stored it locking it away in the TIM Dance Studio.”
+The condolence wreath wasn’t effective anyway because the security guards at TIM were the ones who “accepted” the wreath and they then stored it away locking it in the TIM Dance Studio.”

 Compare this to the description of Miklouho-Maklai (1998: 36-37).
-“On 31 December 1974 during the Grand Indonesian Painting Exhibition, held biennially at TIM, an incident occurred that marked the start of the New Art Movement.
-There was a protest against the judges who awarded prizes to a number of paintings in the form of a condolence funeral wreath emblazoned with the words, “With condolences for the death of our painting”.
+“On 31 December 1974 during the Grand Indonesian Painting Exhibition, held biennially at TIM, an incident occurred that marks the start of the New Art Movement.
+There was a protest against the judges who awarded prizes to a number of paintings which took the form of a funeral condolence wreath emblazoned with the words, “With condolences for the death of our painting.”

 The condolence wreath was delivered on the last day of the exhibition when the prizes were given to the winners of the competition that traditionally accompanied the Biennial.
-This was intended to publicize the students’ anger at the judges who in their view valued only what they called “decorative and consumerist” painting.
-The protesters called themselves the “Black December” movement and it was also supported by students from the Indonesian Academy of Visual Arts (ASRI).”
+This was intended to publicize the students’ anger at the judges who in their view valued only what they described as “decorative and consumerist” painting.
+The protesters called themselves the “Black December Movement” and it was also supported by students from the Indonesian Academy of Visual Arts (ASRI).”

 Look at this photograph: